mimiro-io/objectstorage-datalayer/README.md

 * by providing a `parquet` object in a dataset configuration, files are encoded as parquet files.
 Parquet encoding requires a parquet schema to describe the columns and data types of the target files.

+* by providing a `flatFile` configuration, the flatFile encoder will be enabled.

+If more than one of the mentioned encoders are configured (*not recommended*), it will choose the first in line.

 ##### parquet schemas

 The parquet encoder needs a textual schema definition.
 The [specification](https://pkg.go.dev/github.com/fraugster/parquet-go/parquetschema) of parquetschema is mostly supported.